 Walking the Walk

 On this trail, you’ll explore the Great Otway National Park and the Port Campbell National Park, trek through forests of grasstrees, hear stories of shipwrecks and settlement, and visit remote untouched beaches.
 All nights of the walk are at the one lodge, which means there’s no packing up until the last day, and you’ll only carry day-packs containing lunch, water and personal needs.
 With walking groups no larger than twelve hikers at a time, this an intimate way to experience one of the great coastlines of the world.
 This popular four-day walk itinerary, covers the last 55km sequentially known as “the Twelve Apostles Walk”.
 The trail is graded overall as moderate with easy and challenging sections along the way.
 You should expect approximately 5km of beach walking over four days.
 Your guides are committed to making your walk enjoyable as possible.
 They are first aid qualified, take care of the walk details, and share with you their knowledge of the region.
 They will be with you every step of the way to make sure your holiday is safe, secure, and memorable.

 The Twelve Apostles Lodge Walk hubs out of the privately owned and operated hiking lodge, located at Johanna Beach, the mid point of the trail.
 Walkers stay in eco-luxe villas with ensuite bathrooms, flushing toilets, fresh linen and hot showers.
 The lodge has been purpose-built for hikers.
 Sustainably designed and constructed, the lodge features many cool hiker-friendly facilities such as a drying room, foot spas, and gear hire.
-Enjoy the true hospitality, with creature comforts and simple pleasures such as good food and anticipatory service from bothfeet’s passionate staff.
+Enjoy the true hospitality, with creature comforts and simple pleasures such as good food and anticipatory service from passionate staff.
 Your guides are committed to providing you the best Victorian walking experience, complete with fabulous regional food and of course, a selection of Victoria’s best wines.
-Meals are prepared by the internationally trained chef who can cater for dietary requirements, allergies and food dislikes.
+Healthy meals are prepared each day and dietary requirements can be catered for with advance notice in booking.

 Day One: Castle Cove to Johanna (lodge walk-in)